Skip to content

 If you rely on Codex config instead of env vars, make sure ~/.codex/config.toml points at Azure and contains a usable Azure base URL plus model/deployment.
 If the selected Azure runtime is incomplete, pwnkit stops immediately with a configuration error instead of silently falling through to a broken scan.

-If you prefer not to use API keys at all, you can use the CLI runtimes instead.
-These use your existing subscription to Claude, Codex, or Gemini:
+If you prefer not to use API keys at all, you can use CLI runtimes for supported workflows.
+Claude can run live target scans through its native subscription loop.
+Codex and Gemini are source-review oriented CLI runtimes:

 Terminal window